 To apply applicants must complete parts A and B below on the application submission form;

 Write a reflection on what inspired your interest in IL.
 Perhaps a teacher, lecturer or colleague sparked you to think about the importance of IL; maybe a book or journal article you read stimulated your interest; did you attend a particular IL workshop, talk or webinar, or perhaps you were inspired by the users of the library where you worked, or your own experiences as a library user?
-We are looking for a personal and individual piece of writing that reflects your own experience.
+We are looking for a personal and individual piece of writing that reflects your own experience (Maximum 250 words).

-Study the programme for LILAC 2019.
+Study the programme for LILAC 2020.
 Imagine that you have been asked to organise a 40 minute panel discussion as a last-minute addition.

-identify and justify a relevant theme for the discussion (it should be one which will have wide appeal to delegates)
+(i) identify and justify a relevant theme for the discussion (it should be one which will have wide appeal to delegates)

-which speakers from the programme would you invite onto your panel and why?
+(ii) which speakers from the programme would you invite onto your panel and why?

 LILAC is great opportunity for our fellow professionals to present their ideas, share best practice and show case new thinking in our sector.
 If you have an idea then we'd love to hear about it.
 We have many options for the types of sessions you might run from a symposium to a workshop.
-Visit our Call for papers page to find out how to apply.
+Visit our Call for presentations page to find out how to apply.

 Places at this year's conference are likely to be in demand more than ever before.
 Each year our conference grows increasingly popular and this year promises to be no different.
 Don't miss out and book your place now for this year's conference.